Universal-Health-Chain/docs/en/01-Specification-summary.md

 Patient or donor medical history data can be received or incorporated into the UHC-personal application in two different ways:

 1. The person downloads the data from different healthcare services (public and private) using a username and password on each system and incorporates the data into UHC-personal.
-This can be done adding the files manually to the application in both PDF and FHIR JSON formats.
+This can be done by adding the files manually to the application in either PDF and FHIR JSON formats.
 Also will be possible to automatically connect and download data form healthcare services using Smart-On-FHIR.

-2. The healthcare service sends to the UHC-personal application the data of the person, securely shared via an encrypted connection that is created from the person's Universal Health Identifier, so that only the person can decrypt the data on their mobile phone.
+2. The healthcare service sends the data of the person to the UHC-personal application, securely shared via an encrypted connection that is created from the person's Universal Health Identifier, so that only the owner can decrypt the data on their mobile phone.
 This option prevents Man-In-The-Middle attacks, protecting the personal and medical data from hackers.

 [![](https://img.youtube.com/vi/5f0zP3O5B7c/0.jpg)](https://www.youtube.com/watch?v=5f0zP3O5B7c)